Azure/Service-Fabric-Troubleshooting-Guides/Known_Issues/Service Fabric 7.1 High CPU Fabric.exe One Node.md

 Add the following parameters in the 'fabricSettings' section of the service fabric resource and Patch deployment using powershell or resources.azure.com.
 Refer to [Service Fabric Cluster Config Upgrade](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cluster-config-upgrade-azure) for modifying and deploying settings.

+**Note: these settings cannot be applied before version 7.1 service fabric**

 ```json
 // "fabricSettings": [
 //  {